csoeller/soellerlab-py3-git/content/pages/home.md

 ### Physiology

-Our work is directly motivated by the goal to improve our knowledge of the physiology and biophysics of cardiac calcium regulation.
+Our work is motivated by the goal to improve our knowledge of the physiology and biophysics of cardiac calcium regulation.
 Our primary focus is on cardiac ventricular muscle with a unifying theme to elucidate the relationship between nanoscale cell morphology and calcium signalling.

 <img width="700" src="{filename}/images/research/myocyte-gallery-red-hot-cyan.png" alt="cardiac biophysics">